brentgroves/status/2024/week10.md

 - Create a bash script and the Azure CLI to create all Azure resources.
 - Conduct meetings as-needed with Brent H. Amir, Jarod, and Kevin.

+## Data Warehouse Changes

+- Divide our Azure SQL Managed Instance into two databases: Azure SQL Db for the Data Warehouse and an On-Prem MSSQL ETL database.
+- Run the ETL database on On-Prem K8s
+- Every that was in the Azure SQL Managed Instance is now in the ETL database but it has not been deployed to K8s yet.
+- Currently the Azure SQL Db has only the TB result set
+- Power BI reports will connect to the new Data Warehouse

 ## sample script

 ```bash